sirjuddington/SLADE/.github/CONTRIBUTING.md

 ### Branches

 Before submitting a pull request, make sure it is based off of the correct branch.
-Currently there are two main branches for SLADE development: **master** and **3.x.x**.
+Currently there are two main branches for SLADE development: **master** and **stable**.

-The **master** branch is for the current *stable* release of SLADE.
+The **stable** branch is for the current *stable* release of SLADE.
 As the code in this branch must remain as stable as possible, only submit a pull request for this branch if it is a bug fix or minor improvement that is unlikely to introduce any new bugs.
-If you have implemented a new feature in your fork, consider submitting it as a pull request for the 3.x.x branch.
+If you have implemented a new feature in your fork, consider submitting it as a pull request for the master branch.

-The **3.x.x** branch is for the *next* release of SLADE.
-The branch name will change depending on what the next version is (currently this is **3.1.1**).
+The **master** branch is for the *next* release of SLADE.
 This branch is where all the new features are developed, and it isn't guaranteed to be stable.
-If your pull request does not fit the criteria for submitting to the master branch as above, this is where it should go.
+If your pull request does not fit the criteria for submitting to the stable branch as above, this is where it should go.